 Anywhere Access – Get your Reports on the Fly

 Wherever you are, whenever you need it – you can create a SharePoint Online report on the go.
-With SharePoint Online’s anywhere access, you already have your intranet in your pocket.
-Take your reporting efforts to the next level by viewing, creating and sending dashboards from your tablet and phone.
+With SharePoint Online’s anywhere access, you have your intranet in your pocket.
+Take your reporting efforts to the next level by viewing, creating, and sending dashboards from your tablet and phone.
 View your team’s portal activity on your morning commute and arrive at the office armed with the right information you need to take action that day.

 Seamless Collaboration – Share your SharePoint Online reports with the click of a button

 With CardioLog Analytics, you can share your SharePoint online reports easily with your team.
 Whether you’re using our On-Prem or SaaS solution, sharing powerful SharePoint Online insights is as easy as 1,2,3.
 You can share your reports with team members, senior management, administrators, site owners, and more.
 You can even embed your reports on SharePoint Online with a secure link.
 Enterprise collaboration is made easy with the multitude of sharing options, which include sharing by email, exporting to PDF or CSV, and creating a web part or distribution list.
 By scheduling your SharePoint Online reports to be sent, you can ensure that your reports are reaching the right recipients at the right times.
 Whether it’s every day, week, month, or quarter, your reports will be delivered without worry.